mrbaker1917/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+It has a button to open the form to compose a tweet.
+It checks to see that the tweet is 140 characters or less, but not empty.
+When the user clicks tweet, the tweet posts immediately below with the user's avatar, handle, and username, as well as how long ago the tweet was made, which updates with each new tweet.

+The app also is responsive to different screen sizes, particularly at 1024px wide or larger.

 ## Getting Started